elastic/elastic-package/docs/howto/system_testing.md

             config.yml
 ```

-The `config.yml` file allows you define values for package and data stream-level variables.
+The `config.yml` file allows you to define values for package and data stream-level variables.
 For example, the `apache/access` data stream's `config.yml` is shown below.

 ```
 vars: ~
+input: logfile
 data_stream:
   vars:
     paths: